craigmiranda/sjmi/README.md

 Testing:

 * Minimal (in progress,as at Nov2020)
-* Four seperate Windows 10 machines w/ integrated cameras (Dell, Acer & Laptop)
+* Four seperate Windows 10 machines w/ integrated cameras
 * One external USB2.0 Microscope camera

 Notes: